You pay Scottish Income Tax if you live in Scotland. It’s paid to the Scottish Government.

 What you’ll pay

-The table shows the Scottish Income Tax rates you pay in each band if you have a standard Personal Allowance of £11,850.
-You don’t get a Personal Allowance if you pay top rate tax.
+The table shows the 2023 to 2024 Scottish Income Tax rates you pay in each band if you have a standard Personal Allowance of £12,570.
+You do not get a Personal Allowance if you earn over £125,140.